-iOS 12 introduced a useful new feature called Siri Shortcuts for iPhone’s and iPads.
-Its aim is to be used as a simple way to group a set of 'actions' and trigger them using custom voice commands.
+iOS 12 introduced a new app called Shortcuts.
+It's used as a simple way to group a set of 'actions' and trigger them with Siri using custom voice commands.

 Once open, the Gallery screen offers shortcut suggestions generated by your app usage, suggested Automations, and the growing library of pre-built actions, ready to use or customize.

-As well as being a useful introduction to Shortcuts, the Gallery offers an opportunity to look at how Shortcuts are created.
+As well as being a helpful introduction to shortcuts, the Gallery offers an opportunity to look at how shortcuts are created.

 How to trigger a Siri Shortcut